Tyne0411/snake_game/README.md

  - Compress uploaded images before sending to server [pngquant](https://pngquant.org/)
  - Add a report bug menu item
  - More consistent names: pick either location or coordinate and stick with it
+ - Pressing play should scroll you to the top of the screen (use anchors #)
+ - Chai does not support --use_strict mode.
+    - This means "use strict"; is needed in all node modules, even though it is redundant
+ - Remove relaxed eslint checks from .eslintrc.js
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Potential Features To Implement